Skip to main content

 Useful Functions for Expressing Hints

-The hint language has a series of utility functions used to express hint constraints or assignments, here is the list below.
+The hint language has a series of utility functions used to express hint constraints or assignments, here is the list of the functions below.

 user_address() -> address

-Return the converted value val as an address. val can be an integer, or a hex string, so address(0) or address("0xdeadbeef") are valid uses of this function.
+Converts val to a corresponding address value and returns it. val can be an integer, a hex string, or an address, so x := address(0) or sender := address("0xdeadbeef") are valid uses of this function to convert an integer or a string to an address.
 In Solidity, addresses are 20-byte long, so this function converts any integer or shorter hex-string to a 20-byte representation.
 If the passed address is longer than maximum possible address value, OrCa will crash with a value error.

-Return the length of the array arr as an integer.
+Returns the length of the array or string val as an integer.

 range(int low, int high) -> list[int]